Scaling limits of discrete-time Markov chains and their local times on electrical networks: Resistance forms

 It is then the case that $v$ is an element of $\cF^{(1)}$.
 Since we have from \eqref{3. eq: the basic inequality for resistance forms} that

 it follows that $u_{n}(x) \to v(x)$ for all $x \in F$.
-Therefore $u(x) = v(x)\ \mu$-a.e.
+Therefore $u = v$, $\mu$-a.e.
 The continuity of $u$ and $v$ and the fact that $\mu$ is of full support yield $u=v \in \cF^{(1)}$.
 The other inclusion $\cF^{(1)} \subseteq \mathcal{D}_{e}$ is easy to prove using a similar estimate to \eqref{3. eq: approximation of function from one-point convergence}. \end{proof}

-We return to the initial setting.
+By Theorem~\ref{3. thm: characterization of the extended Dirichlet space}, the study of the extended Dirichlet space reduces to that of the resistance form.
+Henceforth, we return to the initial setting.
 In other words, $(\cE, \cF)$ is simply a resistance form, which is not necessarily regular, and the corresponding resistance metric is not necessarily separable or locally compact.
-Recall recurrent resistance forms from Definition \ref{3. dfn: recurrent resistance forms}.